Apple MDM

 Location

-After being set as Lost, location data will be sent back to the FileWave Server, where the device has a network connection.
-Location may be viewed on a map from the Client Info view as well as related location data being available from Inventory Queries.
+After a supported device is set as Missing, location data is sent back to the FileWave Server when the device has a network connection.
+Location may be viewed on a map from the Client Info view, and related location data is available from Inventory Queries.

 Sound